-The library's computer lab provides technology for student success.
-All computers are loaded with Microsoft Word, Excel, and PowerPoint.
-Advanced graphic software (Dreamweaver, Photoshop, and InDesign) and AutoCad are available on select computers.
-Members of the library team provide computer support for patrons needing assistance with basic hardware and software questions.
-Printing from computers is free for all college-related work during the first two weeks of the fall and spring semesters and the first week of the summer semester.
-Students also receive up to twenty single-sided or ten double-sided free prints daily, throughout the year.
-Additional computer printing is ten cents per page, black and white.
-Color prints are twenty-five cents for every page.
+Printing from the computer lab in the NCC Library is free for all college-related work during the first two weeks of the fall and spring semesters and the first week of the summer semester.
+After those weeks, students may print up to twenty single-sided or ten double-sided black and white pages free each day.
+Additional pages are ten cents per page for black and white.
+Color printing is twenty-five cents for every page year-round.
 A photocopy machine is also available at ten cents per page.
 Scanning and emailing documents from the photocopy machine is free.

-Quiet spaces for reading, writing, and study are available in the main library with tables and soft seating.
-Headphones may be borrowed from the library service desk for listening to audio/visual recordings.
-Priority use of study rooms for collaborative teamwork and group study is given to patrons with approved reservations, made from the library's web page.
+Quiet spaces for reading, writing, and study are available in the NCC Library with tables and soft seating.
+Headphones may be borrowed from the service desk for online classes and listening to audio/visual recordings.
+Three study rooms are provided for collaborative teamwork or individual academic work.
+Students with a reservation have priority.

-Students, faculty, and staff may be prompted for a NCC username and password for remote access to some digital library collections.
-Alumni and community patrons may need to be in the library to access some digital content.
-Contact a member of the NCC library team by email, phone, chat, or at the library service desk for any questions about access or help with improving search strategies.
+In addition to the main non-fiction book collection, there are several focused book collections in the NCC Library: Fiction, Early Childhood, Young Adult, Graphic Literature, Teaching and Learning, Small Business, and the North Carolina collection.
+Access to ebooks and audiobooks in several disciplines and genres can be found in digital collections from links on the NCC Library web page.
+Notable digital collections include NC LIVE for ebooks and audio-books, EBSCO Academic ebooks, Libby ebooks and audiobooks, ebooks in Project Gutenberg and the Internet Archive, and Open Education North Carolina (OENC) etextbooks.

-In addition to the main print book collection, there are several focused book collections in the library; fiction, early childhood, young adult, graphic novels, teaching and learning, small business, and the North Carolina collection.
-Access to ebooks and audiobooks in several disciplines and genres can be found in digital collections from links on the library web page.
-Notable digital collections include NC LIVE ebooks and audio-books, EBSCO ebooks, OverDrive ebooks and audiobooks, OENC etextbooks, and ebooks in the Internet Archive.
-Access to OverDrive requires a personal account, available to all patrons by request to a member of the library team.
-All patrons are encouraged to submit book requests for titles not found in any collection with the library's web page book request form, by phone or email, or at the library service desk.
-A collection of print academic journals, popular magazines, and local, state, and national newspapers are available for use in the library.
-Patrons also have access to thousands of digital journal, magazine, and newspaper articles that can be read anywhere via the Internet.
-Search for articles in NC LIVE, Open Access Journals, PubMed Central, and Stat!Ref.
+A collection of print journals, magazines, and local, state, and national newspapers are available for use in the NCC Library.
+Students also have access to thousands of digital journal, magazine, and newspaper articles that can be read anywhere 24/7 via the Internet.
+Search for articles in NC LIVE, the Directory of Open Access Journals (DOAJ), MedlinePlus, PubMed Central, and Stat!Ref.

-Digital collections with multimedia (text, images, audio and video) include NC LIVE, Digital NC, NC Digital Collections, the Internet Archive, A to Z The World, and A to Z World Food.
+Digital multimedia (text, images, audio, and video) can be found in NC LIVE, Digital NC, NC Digital Collections, the Internet Archive, A to Z The World, and A to Z World Food.